weezymatt/weezymatt.github.io/_projects/1_project.md

 > :page_facing_up: Poster abstract is available [here](https://www.lt4all2025.eu/2025/02/24/lt4all-2025-book-of-abstracts-now-available/) under `Bridging the digital divide: Where do we stand?` <br>
 > :computer: XRI Global and students at UA produced a map that is live [here](https://inclusiveai-app.vercel.app/)

 **NOTE: The code written during the internship is well-documented on GitHub and lengthy so I chose to simply link to the repository under the relevant header.
-Nearly all code was written by me except for the boilerplate code used from the [Translation](https://huggingface.co/docs/transformers/en/tasks/translation) documentation, which heavy modification.**
+Nearly all code was written by me except for the boilerplate code used from the [Translation](https://huggingface.co/docs/transformers/en/tasks/translation) documentation, which went heavy modification.**

 ## 2. Digital Divide Objective